Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Modeling signals from the sky

-Estimating $\mathbb{A}$ (and $\mathbb{S}$) is a typical linear inversion problem and different methods/algorithms explore different ways to perform this task.

-If the number of channels and sources is equal ($N_{\textrm{ch}}=n_{\textrm{s}}$), the mixing matrix determinant exists, and does not have any noise contribution.
-In that case, there is a unique solution given by exactly $\mathbb{A}^{-1}$ that provides the spatial response.
-However, there is a signal not modelled by the algorithm and the mixing matrix dimension is not necessarily (almost never is) equal to the number of frequency/channels.
-In that case, the mixing matrix has no inverse. \emph{A priori}, a blind algorithm does not define neither estimates the mixing matrix dimensions\footnote{GNILC uses the \emph{Akaike Information Criterium} \citep{AIC1974} to estimate the dimension of the mixing matrix in both harmonic and spatial domains.}.
-It is precisely the way of estimating the mixing matrix that characterizes each algorithm/method.
-One general way to solve that problem is looking for a $\mathbb{W}$ filter that, upon operating on the observational matrix, $\mathbb{X}$, gives us the estimated foreground matrix.
-We can understand that it downweights $\mathbb{N}$, preserving only the foreground signals
+Estimating $\mathbf{A}$ (and $\mathbf{S}$) is a linear inversion problem.
+Due to unmodeled signals and the fact that the mixing-matrix dimension is rarely equal to the number of channels, $\mathbf{A}$ is generally not invertible.
+Blind algorithms typically do not define \emph{a priori} the mixing-matrix dimension.\footnote{GNILC uses the \emph{Akaike Information Criterion} \citep{AIC1974} to estimate the dimension of the mixing matrix in both harmonic and spatial domains.} The method used to estimate this matrix characterizes each algorithm.
+A general solution involves finding a filter $\mathbf{W}$ that, when applied to the observation matrix $\mathbf{X}$, yields the estimated foreground matrix.
+This filter effectively downweights $\mathbf{N}$ while preserving the foreground signals (see Appendix~\ref{Section: AppendixB} for details).

-Following \citep{hyvarinen2001}, a natural way to solve that problem is trying to minimize the $\mathbb{N}$ contribution by a least-squares criterion.
-This is a deterministic approach to the estimation problem.
-No assumptions on the probability distribution are necessary,